-The fact that big data science is one of the highest paid professional areas to get into, means you need a long list of data scientist qualifications and skills.
+The fact that big data science is one of the highest-paid professional areas to get into, means you need a long list of data scientist’s qualifications and skills.

-No matter if you live in the USA, Canada, UK, Australia, India or somewhere else, the minimum set of required skills (such as technical knowledge, software, math, and statistics) is not enough to truly succeed and to get above average median base salary – $110,000 per year.
+It doesn’t matter where you live (in the USA, Canada, UK, Australia, India or somewhere else), the minimum set of required skills (such as technical knowledge, software, math, and statistics) is not enough to succeed and to get above the average median base salary – US$ 110,000 per year.

 You need a broad range of behavioral characteristics, traits, qualifications, knowledge, certificates, and understandings to be a professional who is able to bring accurate data insights for decision-making in an organization.